-The URL should be a plain HTTP URL, and thus not an https URL.
+The URI should be plain http, and in particular not an https.
 Although the https connection in theory does not need to be validated, many client tools do this by default and will fail in absence of proper certificate, especially if the web site is not secured with a certificate issued by the CA itself.
 The CRL returned is signed and integrity protected anyway.
 The cRLDistributionPoints extension MAY contain other URIs.

-15 Not including the subject- or authorityKeyIdentifier is not known to break any grid software.
+16 Not including the subject- or authorityKeyIdentifier is not known to break any grid software.

-16 The interpretation of the nameConstraints extension varies significantly between implementations and therefore should be avoided in CA certificates, and is not relevant for end-entity certificates.
+17 The interpretation of the nameConstraints extension varies significantly between implementations and therefore should be avoided in CA certificates, and is not relevant for end-entity certificates.